Elevation: 6,336 ft

 This Grand Slam peak is not in the book.
 There are four routes listed below in order of popularity.
 All four routes involve steep Class 2 hiking.
 Updated June 2019

 Mount Heinen is located in the Boise Mountains, in the Boise National Forest, about 4 miles north-northwest of Arrowrock Reservoir.
 This peak is one of the four peaks of the Grand Slam Peaks, the other three peaks are Kepros Mountain, Cervidae Peak, and Shaw Mountain.

 Mount Heinen is the tallest of the Grand Slam Peaks.
 It is a great early season hike, but it is a strenuous climb from any direction.
-There are three routes outlined below.
-The standard route, the Orth / Koehler route, and the North Face route.
+There are four routes outlined below.
+The standard route, the North Face Route, the Southwest Ridges Route and the Orth / Koehler route.

 USGS Topos: Dunnigan Creek, Arrowrock Reservoir NE, Grape Mountain